xtephan/ZippyUnity/README.txt

 * [FIXED] Character can not Eat
 * Viewing angle needs to be adjusted
 * Camera Offset Values needto be adusted
+* Pause Menu elements may not display corectly on different resolutions
+* Pause Menu Adjust Position